Tuition and Fees

 A delinquent charge of $25 will be assessed the first day after the installment due date.
 Under Texas Education Code §54.007, a student who fails to make full payment of tuition and fees, including any incidental fees, by the due date may be prohibited from registering for classes until full payment is made.
 A student who fails to make full payment prior to the end of the semester or term may be denied credit for the work done that semester or term.
 See the Student Financial Obligation section for more details.

-IMPORTANT: Dropping credit hours or withdrawing from the semester may affect the financial aid award.
-Students receiving financial aid should contact the Financial Aid and Scholarship Office before dropping or withdrawing.
-If hours have been dropped or the student has withdrawn from the university, the term balance may not reflect the necessary adjustments.
+IMPORTANT: Dropping credit hours or withdrawing from the semester may affect your financial aid award.
+Students receiving financial aid should contact the Financial Aid Office before dropping or withdrawing.
+If you have dropped hours or withdrawn from the University, the term balance may not reflect the necessary adjustments.
 Please allow a minimum 10 business day waiting period for award adjustments to be processed.

 Dropping a course or courses means that there is at least one other course left in the registered schedule for a semester/term.
-Refer to the Academic Calendar or Refund Schedule for semester/term specific deadlines for drop refunds.
+Refer to the Academic Calendar or the Refund Information page of the Student Business Services website for semester/term specific deadlines for drop refunds.

 Withdrawing means a student will no longer be attending any course for the semester/term.
 Students must withdraw from ALL courses to be considered as withdrawn for the semester.
-Withdrawals are initiated in the office of the University Registrar.
-Please refer to the Academic Calendar or Refund Schedule for semester/term specific deadlines for withdrawal refunds.
-Withdrawal Information is available on the office of University Registrar website.
+Withdrawals are initiated in the Office of the University Registrar.
+Please refer to the Academic Calendar or Refund Information page of the Student Business Service website for semester/term specific deadlines for withdrawal refunds.
+Withdrawal Information is available on the Office of the University Registrar website.